rayhanadev/replit-login/README.md

 [this website](https://replit-captcha.rayhanadev.repl.co/).
 The tokens expire in 2 minutes._

+## Personal Note
+In the spirit of open source software I made this codebase public since it only abstracts API's that already exist without circumventing a captcha.
+Use it as a tool and abide by the Replit Terms of Service (see below).
+Improper use of the package can result in bans on Replit and possibly legal action.

 ## Legal

 From https://replit.com/site/terms as pertains to the use of this package.
 This is not